Where and when?

 Who are the instructors?

-The club is taught by James Garvey Sensei, a senior second dan in our style, who has been with the club since 1994.
-Ian Sillitoe, also a senior second dan in our style, takes one session each week.
-Fridays are run by Emily Rowley, shodan, and Man-Yiu Wong, a brown belt.
+The club is taught by James Garvey Sensei, a fourth dan in our style, who has been with the club since 1994, Ian Sillitoe, also a fourth dan in our style, and Emily Rowley, a Senior Primary First Dan.
 All are fully accredited by the Jitsu Foundation.

 What’s a session like?